-Please make sure to check the uphill travel policy at the individual resort you plan to visit using the links below.
+Please be sure to check the uphill travel policy at the individual resort you plan to visit using the links below or accessing their website.

 All uphill travelers need either a NBU (Nordic/Backcountry/Uphill) ticket or season pass or an All-Terrain ticket or season pass to access our “open” trails AT ALL TIMES, regardless of whether the lifts are spinning or the ticket window is open.
 Please purchase online and if you need a BV MTN (RFID) Card you can print it at the kiosk on the deli deck or by the ticket booth – no need to stand in line at a window.
 Already have a card?
 Reload online to the WTP # printed on it and save $5.